skyflowapi/aws-analytics-demo/README.md

     - arn:aws:kafka:us-east-2:XXXXXXXX:topic/kafka-test-cluster/*
 ```

-Also set the vault URI environment variable, coupled with the secret manager secret name and the key where the vault credentials were stored.
+Next, set the vault URI environment variable, coupled with the secret manager secret name and the key where the vault credentials are stored, as follows:
 ```
 environment:
     SECRET_NAME: <Secrets manager secret name>